Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 "The crowds & lines O'Hare are unacceptable & need to be addressed immediately," tweeted Pritzker.
 "These crowds are waiting to get through customs, which is under federal jurisdiction."

-The Trump administration said it is aware of the lines frustrating travelers, with Acting Secretary of the Department of Homeland Security Chad Wolf saying additional screening capacity is being added in an effort to speed up the process.
+The Trump administration said it is aware of the lines frustrating travelers, with the acting secretary of the Department of Homeland Security, Chad Wolf, saying that additional screening capacity is being added in an effort to speed up the process.

 "Right now we are working to add additional screening capacity and working with the airlines to expedite the process," Wolf tweeted.
 "I understand this is very stressful.
 In these unprecedented times, we ask for your patience."